DanDucky/ThinkpadBattery/README.md

 # ThinkpadBattery
 Open source Thinkpad battery design

+## Fork scope
+- Refactor firmware to make use of some of C++'s templating features to make it more readable and better documented.
+- Redesign board to use a thermistor and connect directly to the 7 pin connector.
+Possibly use a battery gas gauge.
+- Redesign case to more cleanly incorporate the board and a recommended BMS.
+- Provide better documentation on the Thinkpad's specific smart battery protocol instructions.

 ## What is this?

 This is a fully open source laptop battery design.
 The design uses an attiny85, which can reply to the T420 motherboard's SMBUS requests.